SepehrMoalemi/DG_Linear_Advection/README.md

 # DG_Linear_Advection

 Usage:
-The Main Program is : "LinearAdvection_MAIN.cpp:", under "StarUp1D"
+The Main Program is : "LinearAdvection_MAIN.cpp", under "StarUp1D"

 This porgram uses the Eigen library which needs to be included in the path